Frequently asked questions (FAQ)¶

 If you still cannot connect, please contact us at email@example.com.

-To prevent your account from becoming unusable, you should regularly check your disk quota and cleanup your $HOME and $WORKDIR.
+To prevent your account from becoming unusable, you should regularly check your disk quota and cleanup your $HOME ($VSC_HOME), $VSC_DATA (VSC accounts only) and $VSC_SCRATCH.

-You can check your disk quota with the command:myquota
+You can check your disk quota with the following command:myquota

-When your $HOME is full your account will become unusable.
+When your $HOME ($VSC_HOME) is full your account will become unusable.

-In that case you have to delete some files from your $HOME ($VSC_HOME), such as tempoaray files, checkpoint files, until there is enough free space.
+In that case you have to delete some files from your $HOME, such as temporary files, checkpoint files, until there is enough free space.

-If you need large temporary storage, you can use $WORKDIR ($VSC_SCRATCH).
-Files will not be deleted there, but there is also no backup of your data on $WORKDIR.
+If you need large temporary storage for your running jobs, you can use $VSC_SCRATCH.
+Files will not be deleted there, but there is also no backup of your data on $VSC_SCRATCH.

-Remember that hydra is not intended for data storage.
-You should regularly backup your data and cleanup your $HOME and $WORKDIR.
+Remember that the HPC team is not responsible for data loss (although we will do everything we can to avoid it).
+You should regularly backup important data and clean-up your $HOME, $VSC_DATA and $VSC_SCRATCH.

-If you need backup storage, or if you need larger temporary storage than is available on $WORKDIR, please contact us at firstname.lastname@example.org.
+If you need more storage than is available by default, please contact us at firstname.lastname@example.org.

 Making efficient use of the HPC cluster is important for you and your colleagues: